sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 will delight at how a the plot solidifies, and how real the characters become.

+## Specifically, What to do

+Roles - GM, Player

+GM: Know all the rules, say stuff.
+Your domain is the world.
+Players: 50% Say stuff, 25% Flip your Deckahedron, 12% Move tokens around, 12% Roll dice.
+Your domain is your character.

+# The Deckahedron

 ## GM: Examples for what to do on single ✗ results